aspose-words-cloud/aspose-words-cloud-ruby/README.md

     # End README example
 ```

-### File handling
-In case when method's result is file then Tempfile class is used to store data.
-It is returned in close state and rewound to the file beginning.

 [Tests](tests/) contain various examples of using the SDK.

 ## Dependencies
-- Ruby 2.6 or later
+- Ruby 2.3 or later
 - referenced packages (see [here](Gemfile) for more details)

 ## Licensing